Qlinak/todo-REST-API/README.md

     "Msg": "PUT: Updated!"
 }
 ```
-Now if you request : GET localhost:3000/todos/Pet%20Fluffy
+Now if you request : GET localhost:3000/todos/Pet%20Fluffy <br>
 you will get
 ```
 // the whole thing is replaced!!